vsimkus/variational-gibbs-inference/README.md

 > Simkus, V., Rhodes, B., Gutmann, M. U., 2021.
 Variational Gibbs inference for statistical model estimation from incomplete data.

 The code is shared for reproducibility purposes and is not intended for production use.
-It should also serve as a base for anyone wanting to use VGI for model estimation from incomplete data.
+It should also serve as a reference implementation for anyone wanting to use VGI for model estimation from incomplete data.

 ## Abstract